muammer-yilmaz/near-book-store/README.md

 yarn
 ```

-## How to Use Charity Smart Contract
+## How to Use Bookstore Smart Contract

 First login to your account using near cli